You are currently viewing Direct Taxes and Taxpayers

 It is almost impossible to avoid direct taxes because the activities that the governments impose taxes on are necessary.
 For example, employment and business activities are necessary activities for survival.
 Thus, people cannot avoid taxes.

 However, with indirect taxes (e.g. consumption taxes), a person can decide not to pay the taxes.
 They need not consume products that attract taxes.
-For example, one can decide not to drink soda which attracts VAT and drink water from the tap.
+For example, one can decide not to drink soda, which attracts VAT and drink water from the tap.

 g.
 Inconvenient

-Direct taxes are inconvenient to the taxpayer.
+Direct taxes are inconvenient for the taxpayer.
 Taxpayers must ensure that they track all their sales.
 Besides, the taxpayers must ensure that they have captured all business expenses.
 The expenses must have a direct relation with the income generated.
 Further, the taxpayers must collect the money to pay the taxes when due.
 This is inconveniencing to the taxpayer and hence disadvantageous.

 Most times, taxpayers do not have a choice about the direct tax systems that the governments impose.
 However, taxpayers can seek amendments to the tax laws to make direct taxes easier to comply with.